rezamqds/PersianDatePicker/README.md

 # PersianDatePicker
-A shamsi Date picker for local using , the main sources is in readme file.
+A version of a shamsi Date picker for local using , the main sources is in readme file.

+ use the better version - its work without internet connection! just with that files i puted

+ in the future i will add some better version for using some DP in a single index.html page and also with a lots of more customizeable feautures.

 The main code is :
 <html>